-Decibel is a community journalism project.
+Decibel is a community-led journalism project.
 We amplify diverse voices in Central Texas through in-depth listening and storytelling.
-Our stories spark engaging conversations around the complexities of today’s world.
+Our storytelling seeks to highlight the complex conversations happening in local communities.

 What you will see in our videos

 Our videos are first-person news documentaries.
 We think it’s important to help diverse communities in Central Texas share their own stories.
 We use the first-person narrative mode of storytelling to do this.
 This means the people in our stories will be telling their stories from their point of view.
 Stories will be narrated by the people in them and you will often hear “I” or “we” used by people describing their own experiences.